 The Id Value data category indicates a value that can be used as unique identifier for a given part of the content.

 The recommended way to specify a unique identifier is to use xml:id [XML ID] or id in HTML (See the best practice “Defining markup for unique identifiers” from [XML i18n BP]).
-The idValueRule element is intended only as a fall-back mechanism for documents where unique identifiers are available with another construct.
+The idValueRule element is intended only as a fallback mechanism for documents in which unique identifiers are available with another construct.

 Providing a unique identifier that is maintained in the original document can be useful for several purposes, for example: